sinclairzx81/typebox/readme.md

 ### Cast

-Use the Cast function to convert a value into a new value matching the target type.
-This function will retain as much information as possible from the original value.
-Any invalid values will be replaced with valid values using reasonable defaults.
+Use the Cast function to convert a value into a new value matching a type.
+This function will retain valid properties from value and regenerate new values for invalid properties.
+The Cast function is intended to be used to help automate migrating existing values from one type to another.

 ```typescript
 const T = Type.Object({